Lydia Lozano

-Lydia Lozano Hernández (born 12 December 1960) is a Spanish journalist and television personality associated with the Mediaset España group.
+Lydia Lozano Hernández (born 12 December 1960) is a Spanish journalist and television panelist associated with the Mediaset España group.

 Biography

 Born in Madrid, Lozano's family is from El Paso, on the Canary Island of La Palma.
 After she graduated from Complutense University of Madrid in 1982 with a degree in journalism, she briefly worked as a salesperson at El Corte Inglés before being hired by Radio Nacional de España and other radio channels, such as COPE and Antena 3 Radio.

 Tómbola

 Lozano rose to prominence on the show Tómbola.
 The show aired on several Spanish-language channels between 1997 and 2004, including Channel Nou, which produced the show, and Telemadrid.
 The show's format featured a group of talk show hosts, including Lozano, Karmele, Jesús Mariñas and others, who interviewed guests about their personal lives.
 Although the program was sometimes criticized, it was popular with audiences and remained on the air for over a decade.